 I do love the basic category options on the left in particular.
 Especially that gender option – one of my main qualms with italki is that you can’t search for teachers by gender.
 Apparently I’m not the only one!

 BaseLang teachers have always had a little get-to-know-you video, but the newer (to me) bit is that bottom bar.
-That “Private Rating” part is SO helpful – last time I was active on BaseLang, you basically just got a list of BaseLang teachers to choose from, and you had to remember which ones you liked.
+That “Private Rating” part is SO helpful – last time I was active on BaseLang, you just got a list of BaseLang teachers to choose from, and you had to remember which ones you liked.
 Now you don’t have to remember!

-I’m a huge fan here, too.
 One of the problems I’ve run into is trying to get onto BaseLang scheduling the minute the next day opened up, only to find my favorite BaseLang teacher, and my favorite time of the day was already taken.
-That was WAY too much effort so I really like this fix for that!
+That was WAY too much effort so I really like this fix for that.

 You can now set up to 3 teachers as favorites.
+Favoriting a teacher allows you to schedule a lesson with them 2 days in advance.

 Nonetheless, in past years BaseLang would just give you a list of the BaseLang teachers available in this time slot, and it would be up to you to go back into the section with their bios and descriptions and everything.
 Now they’re included right in this scheduling section, which is a serious improvement!